When marketing an online business, especially information products or consulting, one of your most valuable assets is a list of leads.

 1. The process of opting-in tells me if what I’m offering to the market is actually needed and valuable.
 Without this step I’m working in the dark.
 Seeing people download my video series on hiring every day tells me that my theory that online businesses need this support is correct.

 2. I know and understand that effective, lasting results cannot come from reading one ebook.
 Or watching one video.
-So I’ve crafted sequences that are designed to education and support your process.
+So I’ve crafted sequences that are designed to educate and support your process.

 This is really key – if you only get one piece of the puzzle then you’ll be frustrated, lost and likely think badly of my business service.